 The 140-km trip can take about 2 hours (always depending on the traffic and the season), and the ride can cost anything from 180 to 200 euros.

 It is always advisable to discuss and agree on the price with the driver before you get into the taxi.

 Taxis are a good way to get to Chania if you arrive late at night, when there’s no bus service available, or when sharing the cost with other travelers.

 Remember that it’s not odd for taxi drivers to charge an extra fee for night rides.

-How to get from Heraklion to Chania with a private pre-booked transfer
+How to Get from Heraklion to Chania with a Private

 Pre-booked transfers are always more convenient than taxis since you can arrange the price beforehand and book online before your trip.

 A driver will be waiting for you at the port or at the airport and will take care of your luggage.

 Since everything will be arranged before the trip, you won’t need to bargain for the price.